d-hancock/roi-nerds-gmp-mono/notes.md

 - Have to handle MUI concerns like FOUC and the like.
 Check out this implementation. https://github.com/hupe1980/gatsby-theme-material-ui/tree/master/packages/gatsby-theme-material-ui

+- Need to refactor the config directory to actually be useful.

 ## Component Libraries.
 ### TODOs
 - Need to get all packages here using the same versions of the core technologies if possible.
 That should make it much easier to manage things going forward.